jusL98/bicycle-alerting-device/README.md

 ## License

-This project is licensed under the [MIT](LICENSE.txt) License.
+This project is licensed under the [Apache-2.0](LICENSE.txt) License.
 See LICENSE.txt for more information.

 <br>